Flexible Solutions International (NYSE:FSI) Receives New Coverage from Analysts at StockNews.com

-StockNews.com began coverage on shares of Flexible Solutions International (NYSE:FSI – Free Report) in a report released on Thursday morning.
-The firm issued a hold rating on the stock.
+Equities research analysts at StockNews.com initiated coverage on shares of Flexible Solutions International (NYSE:FSI – Get Free Report) in a research note issued to investors on Friday.
+The brokerage set a “hold” rating on the stock.

-Separately, TheStreet lowered Flexible Solutions International from a c rating to a d+ rating in a research report on Wednesday, November 22nd.
+Separately, TheStreet lowered Flexible Solutions International from a “c” rating to a “d+” rating in a research note on Wednesday, November 22nd.

 Flexible Solutions International Company Profile